 http://grad.uga.edu/index.php/current-students/forms/ and a Departmental Program of Study (Appendix B) to your Advisory Committee. - All members of the student's committee should participate in this meeting.
-Emphasis is placed on the active involvement of all members of the committee in decisions affecting the student's study.

-- Appendix B lists the coursework you need to take to fulfill the HDFS doctoral curriculum requirements. - Appendix I outlines the proposed activities that will fulfill the teaching, research, and outreach/service components of your portfolio. - After obtaining the approval and signatures of all committee members, the form should be submitted to the Graduate Coordinator.
-The Graduate School Program of Study form will be sent to the Graduate School and the preliminary doctoral program of study form will be filed in the department.
+Emphasis is placed on the active involvement of all members of the committee in decisions affecting the student's study. - Appendix B lists the coursework you need to take to fulfill the HDFS doctoral curriculum requirements. - Appendix I outlines the proposed activities that will fulfill the teaching, research, and outreach/service components of your portfolio. - After obtaining the approval and signatures of all committee members, the form should be signed by the Graduate coordinator and submitted to the Graduate Program Assistant.
+The preliminary doctoral program of study form will be filed in the department.
 Changes in your plan are permissible with the approval of your Advisory Committee.